NuroDev/nuro.dev/data/blog/using_github_as_a_cms.md

 #### Caching

-This last step is also optional but can help with platform resiliance & response times.
-In short we'll use some form of superfast caching database, like Redis, to store the request data after the first request & from then on after serve the cached data instead of having to make multiple requests.
+This last step is also optional but can help with platform resilience & response times.
+In short we'll use some form of super fast caching database, like Redis, to store the request data after the first request & from then on after serve the cached data instead of having to make multiple requests.

 For my website I ended up using [Upstash](upstash.com) which offers a single single Redis database for free.
 I recommend following their guide to [get started setting up your first Redis database](https://docs.upstash.com/redis).